mx-2/3d-fix/Risen2/README.md

 # Risen 2 3D vision fix
 ========

-This fix is currently work in progress.
+This work in progress aims to fix makes the game "Risen 2" 3D vision ready.

 #####What is fixed:
 - Stars